-With the overall financially-suppressed economies in which most smallholder producers operate, the impoverished general public spends most of their income or crop production just to meet their subsistence needs.
+With the overall Financially-Suppressed Economies in which most smallholder producers operate, the impoverished general public spends most of their income or crop production just to meet their subsistence needs.
 The result is a general public with limited buying power which exerts substantial downward pressure on Consumer Prices so, that for goods produced in-country, the consumer costs are only 1/3rd to 1/5th of the USA prices.
-Under such conditions it is essential that the costs of doing business be kept to a minimum.
-Since most development projects are funneled through farmer organizations and cooperatives as stipulated in the original request for proposals, the question is, “in working with farmer organizations as a business model to provide necessary support services, is it possible to keep the managerial overhead costs below the profit margins of the competing private traders, as well as below the financial benefits obtained from bulking production for sale and consolidating inputs for purchase, and make the services equally as convenient as the cash on delivery systems used by the private traders”?
-If not, then funneling development through farmer organizations could unintentionally be providing a disservice to the smallholder producers even forcing them deeper into poverty.
-Also, often the farmers’ organization are interested in providing some highly desirable social services beyond the business services.
-However, how often are these social service dependent on the farmers’ organization being a business success to fund the social activities, as well as needing a majority of the beneficiaries actively participating to prevent extensive freeloading on the social benefits by non-members.
+Under such conditions it is essential that the costs of doing business be kept to a very minimum.
+Since most rural poverty alleviation development projects are funneled through producer organizations and cooperatives as mandated in the original request for proposals, the question is, “in working with producer organizations as a business model to provide necessary support services, is it possible to keep the managerial overhead costs below the profit margins of the competing private traders, as well as below the financial benefits obtained from bulking production for sale and consolidating inputs for purchase, and make the services equally as convenient as the cash on delivery systems used by the private traders”?
+If not, then funneling development through producer organizations could unintentionally be providing a major disservice to the smallholder producers even forcing them deeper into poverty.
+Also, often the producers’ organizations are interested in providing some highly desirable social services beyond the business services.
+However, how often are these social service dependents on the producers’ organization being a sufficiently profitable business to fund the social activities, as well as needing a substantial majority of the beneficiaries actively participating to prevent extensive freeloading on the social benefits by non-members.

 In the spring of 2004, DFID, the UK international development agency, sponsored an E-forum to discuss how it could best assist the agriculture sector of developing countries.
 There were over 500 individuals subscribed to the forum from all around the world.
-The included donors and donor country based personnel, donor field staff and host country professional staff.
+The included donors and donor country-based personnel, donor field staff and host country professional staff.
 Many individual subscribers had 30 years or more of experience in assisting developing countries.
 Thirty years typically represents a full professional career.
-Three inquires into this forum specifically seeking comparative studies of the cost of conducting business through cooperatives vs. private traders provided zero responses.
+Three inquiries into this forum specifically seeking comparative studies of the cost of conducting business through cooperatives vs. private traders provided zero responses.
 By default, the implication is that no studies have been conducted and thus there is no solid evidence that cooperatives are providing a sustainable financial benefit to their members.
-It does appear that cooperatives have problems with members “side selling” the majority of their goods and services to pirate or “coyote” traders, as well as difficulty in being sustained without external facilitation.
+It does appear that cooperatives have problems with members “side selling” the bulk of their goods and services to pirate or “coyote” traders, as well as difficulty in being sustained without external facilitation.
 Since this E-forum continued probing into various forums, webinars, etc. continue to get no replies and implying no such comparative business studies have been made, or if made the results are too embarrassing to be published.
 The producer organizations are simply declared to be competitive and advantageous for the smallholder farmers!!

-In the absence of such studies or the publication of such studies, it is possible that funneling development assistance through farmer organizations may unintentionally impose on the smallholders beneficiaries the:
+In the absence of such studies or the publication of such studies, it is possible that funneling development assistance through producer organizations may unintentionally impose on the smallholder beneficiaries the:

 - Most expensive,